Cement tile

 Cement tiles or hydraulic tiles are handmade colourful tiles used as floor and wall tiling.
 They appeared in Catalonia (Spain) in the 1850s, and have been widely used in Europe and America.
-Another origin is from Viviers, in the south of France, location of the famous ciment factory Lafarge.
+Another origin is from Viviers, in the south of France, location of the cement factory Lafarge.
 They represented a revolution in flooring in their day because they were much cheaper, more durable and easier to make than the previous handmade glazed ceramic tiles and were therefore more universally available for houses, and they allowed for profuse decorative patterns, their age of splendour being the end of the 19th to the middle of the 20th centuries, before they were gradually superseded by newer technologies as of the 1960s, such as terrazzo, salt-glazed stoneware, etc. that did not allow for such decorative embellishment but were cheaper.

 Cement tiles are not fired; there is no glaze layer on the surface of the tile.
 They derive their durability from the combination of finely dehydrated ground Portland cement layer and a coarser layer of sand and cement.
 The pigment layer is hydraulically pressed into the surface and becomes a part of the tile.

 History

 Cement tiles appeared in the 1850s in Catalonia, Spain.
 They were exhibited in the Paris (France) International Exposition of 1867 by the Catalan company Garret & Rivet.

 In the United States, several sources say the first tiles were made near the country's first Portland cement plant.
 Around the turn of the 20th century, the tiles were very popular and were considered a high-end floor covering.
 It was used in thousands of landmark public buildings and palaces.
-Their popularity began to wane in the 1920s but spread again in the 40s primarily in California and Florida.
+Their popularity began to wane in the 1920s but spread again in the 1940s primarily in California and Florida.

-In the 1980s, artist and designer, Nina Long began bringing cement tiles from Mexico into Florida for her clients.
-Eventually, the tile became so popular that she began importing the tiles from several countries and selling them to retailers throughout the U.S., Canada, and the Caribbean.